ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/README.md

 go run ./cmd/monitorism faultproof_withdrawals
 ```

-Metrics will be avialable at [http://localhost:7300](http://localhost:7300)
+Metrics will be available at [http://localhost:7300](http://localhost:7300)